Socially responsible graduates

 Successive generations of materials students are far more demanding and appreciative of a teaching approach that emphasises care and consideration of the environment when applying research methods.

-The School of Materials aims to have at least 35% of its taught modules containing significant examples of a socially responsible approach.
+The Department of Materials aims to have at least 35% of its taught modules containing significant examples of a socially responsible approach.

 One example of this approach is contained in the final year business plan module.
 This course takes ideas generated by our students for renewable and sustainable power generation, and aspects of materials research are applied in a sustainable and environmentally-friendly way.
 Examples from the past have included energy-generating floors and windows, and coatings to extend the life of marine installations.